MACoup/NFL_things/README.md

 This folder contains all my code for querying the nfldb, saving it to .csv, loading into a pandas data frame, and doing necessary cleaning and feature engineering.

-points category is 1 if point production
+Points category is 1 if point production is above the 75% percentile of player points that week.

 # EDA

-Points-category

 In an effort to explore the feature space and discover which features were the most beneficial to which metrics, I used Recursive Feature Extraction to determine which features were best for each position.